-- All staff and students will undergo training and will participate in drills. - Staff assigned to work with students or staff with disabilities or access and functional needs will undergo training to address the needs of those identified in Appendix D and E. - Staff assigned to various sections/teams will undergo training and will participate in drills.
+- All staff and students will undergo training and will participate in drills. - Staff assigned to work with students or staff with disabilities or access and functional needs will undergo training to address the needs of those identified. - Staff assigned to various sections/teams will undergo training and will participate in drills.